 Alternatively, the bank would rather put that money toward interest, which is essentially giving them free money, because interest is calculated based on the new principal amount.
 If you’re not making a dent in your principal, you won’t see your interest expense drop.

 Next, double-check the escrow balance to see if you have an impound account.
 With loans, the bank adds up your insurance and taxes for the year, divides by 12 and adds this amount to your monthly mortgage payment.
 However, if you switch insurance companies or your property taxes change, the bank may still charge you the old amount, unless you tell the bank.
+If you need help with regards to the terms of your property taxes, you may always consult professional property tax services for help.

 “Sometimes the mortgage company over assess and ends up owing you money,” Babb says.